Burrata with Pesto and Tomatoes.

-Creamy burrata topped with homemade pesto and halved multicolored cherry or grape tomatoes.
+Creamy burrata topped with homemade pesto, halved multicolored cherry or grape tomatoes, freshly ground black pepper, sea salt and a drizzle of balsamic glaze.
 A simple, gorgeous and fresh appetizer to celebrate all the summer flavors.
 In fact, this might be the only summer appetizer you will ever need.

 How do you make this easy burrata with tomatoes recipe?

 It’s so simple.

 - Place your burrata on a small serving plate

 - Top the burrata with pesto (homemade or store-bought) and spread the rest of the pesto around the burrata